-Actor, model, producer, serial investor and all-round good guy Ashton Kutcher made his first mark in the world of Esports when he put his money behind Esports betting site, Unikrn back in 2015.
-Along with fellow billionaire and television personality Mark Cuban, Kutcher helped make up a total investment round of $10 million for Unikrn, and the site has gone onto sponsor orgs like BIG Clan and put together some truly unique ways of taking video game wagering to a new and exciting levels.
+Actor, model, producer, serial investor and all-around good guy Ashton Kutcher made his first mark in the world of Esports when he put his money behind Esports betting site, Unikrn back in 2015.
+Along with fellow billionaire and television personality Mark Cuban, Kutcher helped make up a total investment round of $10 million for Unikrn, and the site has gone onto sponsor orgs like BIG Clan and put together some truly unique ways of taking video game wagering to new and exciting levels.

 One of their biggest investors is basketballing legend Michael Jordan, who invested into their parent company, aXiomatic, in 2018.
 The six-time NBA Champion knows a thing or two about successful sports teams and his initial investment, which helped make a round of funding worth $26 million all in, soon paid dividends with the company’s groundbreaking Alienware Training Facility most notably undergoing some serious refurbs in the wake of the investment roundup.